 Small talk is when words hitchhike--they will let any mouth transport them around, but without chatter, we are just people in boxes.

 to my online home.
 Thank you for finding me!
-Here you can read some of my poems, view pictures from Poetry and Dinner Nights, learn about upcoming readings, and purchase my books.
+Here you can read some of my poems, check out my blog, and purchase books as well.

 Fish Fry Daughter

 Holiday Inn kitchen, the day I am born:

 My father is frying fish for a party of seventeen when the call comes from the hospital.
 He stays until the batter is crispy, cold salads scooped

 He told my boyfriend, one short order cook to another.